listentorick/generate-adr-log/README.md

 # generate-adr-log
-Generates an HTML page from your ADR records created with adr-tools
+Generates an HTML page from your Architecture Decision Records as [described by Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
+Assumes that the records were created with adr-tools

 ## To Use